Oji River

 Oji River is a Local Government Area of Enugu State, Nigeria.
-It borders Anambra State and Abia State.
+It borders Awka North LGA in Anambra State, Umunneochi LGA in Abia State Awgu, Udi and Ezeagu LGAs in Enugu State.
 Its headquarters is in Oji River Urban Settlement.
 The towns within Oji River L.G.A include Inyi, Achi, Awlaw, Akpugoeze, and Ugwuoba.

 Note that Oji River Urban is a Settlement comprising 4 wards.

-It has an area of 403 km^{2} and a population of 126,587 at the 2006 census.
+Oji River LGA has an area of 403 km^{2} and a population of 126,587 at the 2006 census.

 The postal code of the area is 401.

 The Oji River Thermal Power Station, located in Oji River, Enugu State, Nigeria, is one of the smaller satellite power stations built in the Southeast of Nigeria before Independence in 1960, and prior to the commissioning of the large National Hydroelectricity Power Station in Kainji Dam and Jebba Dam.

 It was initially built to produce a capacity of 10 MW of electricity, utilizing the river at the site and coal transported via overhead cable buckets from the Enugu Coal located 50 km away.
 After the Nigeria - Biafra civil war, the thermal power station was upgraded to 30MW, supplying electricity to the immediate area, as well as parts of Udi and Achi areas.

 28 January 1956: Queen Elizabeth II, on a three-week visit to Nigeria, during which she visited the leper settlement and newly built power station, at Oji river in East Nigeria.

 The plant reportedly last generated power in 2004.
 The Nigerian government has debated plans for recommissioning the plant, considering that its water level has drastically gone down such that it cannot power its turbines to generate electricity, as well as the closed coal mines at Enugu city.

 Oji River town has one of the largest and oldest running leprosy rehabilitation settlements in the south-east, bordering Anambra state.
 It had been originally set up by English missionary churches in the 1930s in Nigeria.